Skip to main content

 The original cooler

-The original Intel Thin Mini-ITX specification required the use (or specifically the support for use) of this heatsink hence the edge of board CPU location in the motherboard layout, However, as later generation CPU's have become lower in power consumption this is now less important:
+The original Intel Thin Mini-ITX specification required the use (or specifically the support for use) of this heatsink hence the edge of board CPU location in the motherboard layout.
+However, as later-generation CPUs have become lower in power consumption, this is now less important:

 41G5jMl3%252ByL